thorlauridsen/spring-webflux-kotlin-coroutines/README.md

 }
 ```
 The project has Gradle depedencies for Kotlin Coroutines and
-Spring Webflux which allows us to set the controller functions
+Spring WebFlux which allows us to set the controller functions
 to suspending functions.
 However, this is not enough in itself
 to achieve optimized performance.
 If we do not use async/await
 it will execute one request at a time.